chrisguest75/shell_examples/36_git_querying/FAQS.md

 # FAQ
+A set of example uses of git.
 #### How do I work with PRs on a repo from cli?
+Using the github cli command.

 ```sh
 # turn off pager
 PAGER=